What are the most important Dimensionality Reduction methods in Machine Learning?¶

 LTSA is similar to LLE method but aims to preserve the local geometry via its tangent space, optimizing the alignments of these local tangent spaces.

 Spectral Embedding constructs a weighted graph and its Laplacian and performs a partial eigenvalue decomposition on graph Laplacian.
 Local distances are expected to be preserved by this method.

 t-SNE constructs a probability distribution over the sample assigning probability based on similarity, as well as a probability distribution over a lower dimensional mapping.
 Finally it optimizes the KL divergence between these distributions with respect to the location of the points in the map.

 Projection Pursuit (PP)

-Sammon Mapping aims to minimize Sammon’s error which is defined as a function between the bilateral dstances between original inputs and their projection.
+Sammon Mapping aims to minimize Sammon’s error which is defined as a function between the bilateral distances between original inputs and their projection.

 The chart below demonstrates the results of various methods on a number of samples.